Maelwalser/noiseless/README.md

-Of course.
-Here is a comprehensive README.md file for your project.
-You can copy and paste this content directly into a new file named README.md in your project's root directory.

-Python CLI Portfolio Tracker
+# Python CLI Portfolio Tracker
 A command-line tool to track your stock portfolio and view key financial metrics using the Finnhub API.

 ✨ Features